tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 <details><summary>What is a Block explorer and how do I use it?</summary>

+A block explorer is a tool that allows you to search transactions on a particular blockchain.
+Just as you might use a search engine to search topics online, the block explorer allows you to search blocks on the blockchain.
+With a block explorer you can see various data about the block and drill down into the specifics.
+For example on Etherscan, a block explorer for Ethereum, you can find information such as:

+* Block Height (block number on the chain)
+* Transaction Hash
+* From and To Address
+* Entity that mined the block
+* Block Reward
+* Difficulty
+* Gas

 </details>
 <details><summary>What is cryptography and why is relevant to Blockchain?</summary>